gofaniyi/insurance-app/README.md

 - BackEnd

 The api built on Flask Rest API Framework, provides features for registering different forms of Insurance risks.
 This bothers around being able to set up risk-types with dynamic/custom attributes.

+## Development Approach

+Making the assumption that a Risk is created under a Risk Type category.
+Risk Type object have the ability to store the custom attributes that will be defined when creating these risks.

+- Database Setup & Entity Relationship
+The following tables were designed to manage the concept of these solution.
+1. Companies
+2. Users
+3. RiskTypes
+4. Attribute
+5. Risks
+* Here is a link to the folder that contains the ORM classes for these tables.
+* Here is also a link to the image that shows the entity relationship diagram

+## Other aspects of development

+- Authentication:
+The authentication workflow works as follows:

+1. Client provides email and password, which is sent to the server
+2. Server then verifies that email and password are correct and responds with an auth token
+3. Client stores the token and sends it along with all subsequent requests to the API
+4. Server decodes the token and validates it
+5. This cycle repeats until the token expires or is revoked.
+In the latter case, the server issues a new token.

+- User Administration & Account Management

+Seeing that different customers will have their accounts provisioned and manage their Risk Types differently.
+I have also designed the application to manage the Signing up of Users.
+Although companies are seeded into the database and you can make your selection while creating your user account.

+## Technology Stack - BackEnd

+- Flask
+- Flask RestPlus
+- Marshmallow
+- JSON Web Token
+- Pytest

 ###  Setting Up For Local Development